USS Mayflower (PY-1): As a commercial vessel

 Decommissioned on 1 July 1946, Mayflower was sold at Baltimore, to Frank M. Shaw, on 8 January 1947, for use in the Arctic as a sealer.
 However, while sailing for sealing waters between Greenland and Labrador, early in March, Mayflower was damaged by fire off Point Lookout, and forced to return to Baltimore.
 Collins Distributors Inc., purchased the ship early in 1948, installed new boilers in her at New York, and documented her as SS Malla, under the Panamanian flag.
 She was subsequently fitted out at Genoa, Italy, ostensibly for coastwise trade in the Mediterranean.
 One of her last voyages, in 1948, she was contracted to sail Jewish refugees to the port of Haifa, Israel.
-After sailing secretly from Marseilles, she arrived at Haifa, 3 September.
+After sailing secretly from Marseille, she arrived at Haifa, 3 September.
 Most of those on board were former passengers of the ill-fated Exodus, which had been turned back from Palestine, the previous summer.

 Malla was purchased by Israel in 1950 and renamed the INS Maoz (K 24).
 She served as a training ship with the Israeli Navy until she was broken up in 1955.